AIStorageDepot

 Type 5 · tool setup

-🔌 MCP Configs
+🔌 Configs

 Ready-to-use mcp.json snippets — which MCP servers a project should have.
 Download drops the file where it belongs; your whole team pulls the same tool setup from the shared library.